 Q. "It seems that as soon as spring rolls around, everyone starts suffering from 'I don't want to do this anymore'—including me!
 How can we all stay focused?"

 A. It sounds like you're battling end-of-year burnout, so give yourself a break.
-"The key is drop any guilt and make sure you take, and enjoy, some downtime," says Dr. Taylor.
-Spend an afternoon curled up with a book, taking a long walk or seeing a movie with a girlfriend.
+"The key is to drop any guilt and make sure you take—and enjoy—some downtime," says Dr. Taylor.
+Spend an afternoon curled up with a book.
+Take a long walk or see a movie with a girlfriend.
 Once the malaise starts to lift, start tackling tasks one tiny step at a time, suggests Borba.
 The first day, make a list of what needs to be done—then pat yourself on the back for the small but real progress.
 Next day, get a calendar and map out important due dates and special occasions.
 Using that as your guide, try to tackle one little thing each day and cross off every task you complete.
 This will give you a sense of accomplishment and build your motivation and energy.
 And don't forget to build in regular "you" time so you don't burn out again.

 Remember that when you tend to your mood and it improves, your good example could rub off on your children and maybe even shake them out of their slump.
 "Your kids feel whatever anxiety you have," says Dr. Taylor.
 "If you're nervous and overwhelmed, they will be, too.
 Conversely, if you're feeling positive, and share it, they'll benefit."
 One way to increase everybody's uplift: When they've accomplished a specific task responsibly, tell them what a good job they did.

 Note: If your blues last more than two weeks, talk to your health care provider about it.
 You may be suffering from depression.

 Q. "Our Parent-Teacher Organization always holds a luncheon for the educators the day after school lets out.
 I love the idea, but it's turned into a very expensive and time-consuming ordeal.
 Is there a tactful way I can convince everyone to scale back?"